-Are inputs (interfaces) for this process obtained from the data acquisition processes 3.1.1 through 3.1.6?

-Does the organization clearly identify who is responsible for the quality of the Analysis of Data Process?
+Design Expectations Input Are inputs (interfaces) for this process obtained from the data acquisition processes 3.1.1 through 3.1.6?
+Management Responsibility Does the organization clearly identify who is responsible for the quality of the Analysis of Data Process?
 Do procedures also define who is responsible for accomplishing the process?

-Does the organization analyze the data that it collects to demonstrate the effectiveness of -

-- Risk controls in the organization's operational processes (SMS Framework Safety Policy Component? - The organization's SMS?

-Does the organization ensure it analyzes the data it collects to identify root causes of deficiencies and potential new hazards and evaluate where improvements can be made in the organization's -
+Procedure Does the organization analyze the data that it collects to demonstrate the effectiveness of - • Risk controls in the organization's operational processes (SMS Framework Safety Policy Component? • The organization's SMS?
+Does the organization ensure it analyzes the data it collects to identify root causes of deficiencies

+Design Expectations

+Operational processes?

-- Operational processes? - The SMS?
+• The SMS?

+Outputs and Measures

+Does the organization:

-- Identify interfaces between this process and the System Assessment Process 3.1.8? - Periodically measure performance objectives and design expectations of the Analysis of Data Process?
+• Identify interfaces between this process and the System Assessment Process 3.1.8?

+• Periodically measure performance objectives and design expectations of the Analysis of Data Process?

+Controls

+Does the organization ensure that:

-- Procedures are followed for safety-related operations and activities? - They periodically review supervisory and operational controls to ensure the effectiveness of the Analysis of Data Process?
+• Procedures are followed for safety-related operations and activities?

+• They periodically review supervisory and operational controls to ensure the effectiveness of the Analysis of Data Process?